FaceND/Scroll_Button/README.md

 1. Load the Script
    - Open MetaTrader 5.
-   - In the Navigator window, find the `Button Scroll` script under `Indicators`.
+   - In the Navigator window, find the `Scroll Button` script under `Indicators`.
-   - Drag and drop the `Button Scroll` script onto the chart where you want to use it.
+   - Drag and drop the `Scroll Button` script onto the chart where you want to use it.
 2. Interact with the Button
    - The "Button Scroll" button will appear at the bottom-right corner of the chart when you scroll back.
    - Click the button to immediately scroll to the most recent bar.